-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and moves towards the SEA baseline.
+SEA Objective cumulative effect and n nt of effect (con effects, significa nagnitude of the ethree time perio nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and moves towards the SEA baseline.
 This policy provides criteria for re use of agricultural buildings to support economic development within Stretton None identified.
 Policy safeguards within the NDP and Core Strategy.
 Policy safeguards within the NDP and Core Strategy will help to alleviate impact caused from new development particularly policies LD1, LD2 and LD4.